uviclibraries/rstudio/tidyverse-data.md

 ### 4.7 Summarizing variables with `summarise()`

 The `summarise()` function synthesizes information into a data frame with information like totals, averages, medians, and so on.
+It reduces the number of rows in the dataframe by summarizing information from multiple rows into one value (e.g., mean value)

 - `summarise()` takes an unlimited number of parameters, where each parameter will appear as a column. <br>